GetRighhttt/Flutter_BLoC-Post-Example/README.md

 ## **Contact**

-If you have any questions or comments about Project Title, please contact **stefanbusiness95@gmail.com**.
+If you have any questions or comments, please contact **stefanbusiness95@gmail.com**.